Thierry Grenot

 GPT: what is it, exactly?

-• Number of words on the web: 10¹⁵
+• Number of indexed words on the web: roughly 10¹⁵ (a rough estimate, no official count exists)

 GPT operates on a simple principle: predict the most probable next word given a context made up of an ordered base of words, a precise question (prompt) and its algorithmic model.
 The power of the model and the richness of the information produce relevant responses where “semantics emerge from signs”.